yiangmeng/data-analytics-lab/Lab1/README.md

 From there, you saw the datasets were in different formats, but represented the same thing: NY City Taxi rides.
 You then converted them into a canonical (or normalized) form that is easily queried through Athena and possible in QuickSight, in addition to a wide number of different tools not covered in this post.

-In the next lab, we will look at using Redshift Spectrum to query the data in S3.
+In the next lab, we will look deeper at using Athena to query the data in S3.
 Continue to [Lab 2](../Lab2/README.md).